SeaGL/organization/README.md

 This repo holds the public policies, processes, procedures, notes, and other files related to organizing the [Seattle GNU/Linux conference](http://seagl.org).

-SeaGL has an existing Google Drive which contains a lot of our historical documents.
+SeaGL has an existing Google Drive that contains a lot of our historical documents.
 Whenever possible, we'll try to link to the relevant docs here or transfer them over as time allows.
 We're a bunch of volunteers though, so be patient with us. :-)

 ## Committees